raspberrypilearning/pibrella-intro/worksheet.md

 8. To stop the program press **CTRL** and **C**.

-##Step 3: Create a Random Light Program
+##Step 3: Create a Random Looping Light Program
 As well as using the Pibrella library in a simple program, you can also use the functionality of other libraries like random and time.

 ###Activity Checklist: